ICI3D/ICI3D.github.io/index.md

 tab: Home
 subtitle: International Clinics on Infectious Disease Dynamics and Data
 welcome: Welcome to the ICI3D Program!
-summary: ICI3D provides junior researchers from the US and Africa with the toolsets necessary to conduct integrative research in infectious disease dynamics and to communicate their questions, methods, and findings across disciplinary boundaries.
+summary: ICI3D trains junior researchers from the US and Africa to conduct integrative research in infectious disease dynamics and to communicate their questions, methods, and findings across disciplinary boundaries.
 ---
 {% include upcoming.html %}